 15 minutes.
 Expect to be at the clinic at least 1 hour after you have been checked in by the medical assistant into the preoperative area depending if you require any sedation or not.
 Please plan accordingly.

 How long do you expect pain relief:

 The trial duration is typically 2 days.
-You will be assessed several times a day, likely by a nurse practitioner, while you are in the hospital to determine whether or not if you have gained relief from trial as well as whether or not you have any side effects to the medication.
+You will be assessed several times a day, likely by a nurse practitioner, while you are in the hospital to determine whether or not you have gained relief from the trial as well as whether or not you have any side effects to the medication.
+If either of these situations occurs, the medication may be changed.
 The infusion will be periodically increased during this time barring any side effects.